You are currently viewing Gom Dra, the Great Meditation Cliff of Guru Rinpoche Prophesied to Phajo Drugom Zhigpo

 Gomdra Drupkhang

-The main treasure of the temple is a two-and-a-half-foot-tall statue of the Guru Rinpoche.
+The main treasure of the Gom Dra temple is a two-and-a-half-foot-tall statue of the Guru Rinpoche.
 Legend has it that the statue belonged to Paro Rinpung Dzong.
-The statue was taken to the holy Gomdra to perform ceremonies.
+The statue was taken to the holy Gomdrak to perform ceremonies.
 After that, they could not lift the statue from the place, and since then the statue has become the important Nangten of Gomdra Ney.

 Since the temple is used as their meditating chamber, other visitors and pilgrims cannot access the temple.